jadczak/mauder/README.md

 Mauder will read all of the data it can find, so if you add 10 years worth of records, it's going to take a minute depending on how fast your computer is.

+# Output Data
+An output folder is created in the script directory and two files are going to be created for a run.

+The first file is all of the data stiched together into a single tab delimited file.

+The second file is a summary of what was run and a breakdown of issues based on the problems reported.
+This summary is printed out to terminal as well.

 # Mauder Output Quirks
 Mauder is report based.
 A quirk of this decision is that in the event that multiple patients are involved in the report, it shows up as a single line item in the output.
 You will be able to distinguish how many individuals were involved in the report by looking at the `PATIENT_SEQUENCE_NO` column.
 Most of the time (but not always) this sequence number starts at 1, so if you only see 1's in that column there was only one person involved.
 If you see a 0 in the column, it means you are in the "some of the time" category of patient indexing.